 STEP 2: Add plain Simple Sugar.

 STEP 3: Muddle mint leaves and the simple sugar together for approximately 1 minute.
-This will release the mint oil from the leaves.
+This will release the mint oil from the leaves (see above for the proper muddling technique).

 TIP: If you don’t have a Muddler, you can use the handle of a wooden spoon in a pinch.
 This will take a little longer because it’s smaller than using a good Muddler.